CAF referees head from DR Congo set for removal after AFCON 2025 final fallout

 AFCON Final Fallout: CAF Referees Head From DR Congo Set for Removal, Faces Severe Punishment

-- CAF's head of referees is set to be removed from his position after the 2025 Africa Cup of Nations final fallout
+- CAF's head of referees is set to be removed from his position after the 2025 AFCON final fallout

 - DR Congo official Olivier Safari Kabene has been accused of influencing the referee during the extra time